 - The state, territory, or foreign country where your LLC was formed.

 - The date when your LLC was organized.

 - Your LLC’s planned dissolution date, if you have one.
 If not, leave blank.

 - The name and address of your registered agent.

 - Your LLC’s principal office in the state where it was formed.

 - Your LLC’s principal office in Arkansas.

 - The name and title of at least one member or manager of your LLC.

 - The name, address, and signature of the incorporator/organizer.
 (The person who completes your application.
 This does not have to be someone in your LLC.)

 Note: All of the addresses required on this form must be physical street addresses, not a P.O. box or virtual office address.
-If you hire a registered agent service, ask if you can use their business address on this form instead of yours to protect your privacy.

 The application also includes a Franchise Tax form, which asks for: